Nick Ahmed

-Nicholas Mark Ahmed (born March 15, 1990) is an American professional baseball shortstop for the Arizona Diamondbacks of Major League Baseball (MLB).
+Nicholas Mark Ahmed (born March 15, 1990) is an American former professional baseball shortstop.
+He played in Major League Baseball (MLB) for the Arizona Diamondbacks, San Francisco Giants, Los Angeles Dodgers, San Diego Padres, and Texas Rangers.
+He won the Gold Glove Award twice, in 2018 and 2019.

-Amateur career
+Early life

+Nicholas Mark Ahmed was born on March 15, 1990, in Springfield, Massachusetts.
 Ahmed attended East Longmeadow High School in East Longmeadow, Massachusetts, where he played as a pitcher (posting a career record of 21–3), was a member of the National Honor Society, and also played basketball.

+College career

 He then enrolled at the University of Connecticut, where he majored in sport management and played shortstop and pitcher for the Connecticut Huskies baseball team.
 As a freshman, he batted .288 and .300 as a sophomore, and played for the Bourne Braves of the Cape Cod Baseball League during the summer of his 2010 sophomore year.
 As a junior, Ahmed hit .326.